lsst/LDM-230/index.rst

 return.

-If an :term:`EFD` replica fails, queries can be directed to the next master up the chain (US DAC to Chilean DAC, Chilean DAC to Summit) until a new slave can be brought online and synchronized.
+If an :term:`EFD` replica fails, queries can be directed to the next master up the chain (US :term:`DAC` to Chilean :term:`DAC`, Chilean :term:`DAC` to Summit) until a new slave can be brought online and synchronized.

 If the calibration, Level 1 catalog, or Alert Production control database fails, a hot spare replica will be reconfigured to be the